dfe-analytical-services/lsip_dashboard/DeveloperGuide/LocalSkillsGettingStartedGuide.md

 in the Git Setup wizard screen until the installation is complete.

 > [!IMPORTANT]
-> It is important that all your software is the same version.
+> It is important that R and RTools are compatible versions.
 For example, if R is 4.4, RTools also needs to be 4.4.

 You can find the version number under the name of the software in the Software Center or by clicking on the software and looking for “Version:”